robrohan/graphql-spiker/README.md

 ## How it Works

-1. Define a schema in the repository directory: `schema.graphql`
+1. Define a schema in a sub-directory in the repository directory: `schema.graphql`
 1. Create CSV files in the same directory with the name of the Types you define in the schema.
 Case matters, use uppercase object names.
 Meaning:

 ```